Graphing calculators for LHS students

 If price were no object, I'd go for the TI-84 Plus CE unless I were concerned about kids forgetting to keep it charged, in which case I'd go for the TI-84 Plus Silver Edition.
 Often these are available for a much lower price during back-to-school sales.
 But really any of the TI-83 or TI-84 series should be fine.

-Some teachers may allow some other graphing calculators, but there is often keystroke-by-keystroke instruction in class so students with other calculators would be on their own as far as figuring out the keystrokes.
+It is possible that some teachers may allow some other graphing calculators, but there is often keystroke-by-keystroke instruction in class so students with other calculators would be on their own as far as figuring out the keystrokes.
 Also this year's teacher may allow a different calculator but maybe not next year's teacher.
-There are a few TI-Nspire calculators that can emulate the TI-84, including the TI-Nspire with Touchpad (With available TI-84 Plus Keypad for compatibility) and the (discontinued?)
-TI-Nspire with Clickpad (with TI-84 Plus Keypad for compatibility), but those don't seem to be recommended by the department.
+There are a few TI-Nspire calculators that can emulate the TI-84, including the TI-Nspire with Touchpad (With available TI-84 Plus Keypad for compatibility) and the TI-Nspire with Clickpad (with TI-84 Plus Keypad for compatibility), but both seem to have been discontinued and are not recommended by the department.
 More advanced calculators, especially those with computer algebra systems (CAS), would probably be disallowed by most teachers.
-TI has a comparison page for its graphing calculators.
+See TI's page for more information.

 All the recommended calculators are also legal on the PSAT, SAT and SAT Math Level 1 and Level 2 subject, and the ACT Math tests.
 Many of the more advanced calculators with CAS, which are not recommended by LHS, are allowed on some standardized tests like the SAT, for which some of the CAS features might be useful, so you may want to consider getting one of those as well, but only if you will get enough practice with it.
 CAS stands for Computer Algebra System.
 These can solve some equations and even some calculus problems symbolically rather than with numerical approximations.